JovonLim/capstone/README.md

 ## Distinctiveness and Complexity
-For distinctiveness, I believe my project is completely different from the previous projects since it serves users individually, which is not comparable to a social network, e-commerce site nor email client where users have to interact with one another.
+For distinctiveness, I believe my project is completely different from the previous projects since it is user-centric, which is not comparable to a social network, e-commerce site nor email client where users have to interact with one another.
 Instead, its purpose is for users to keep track and manage their finances better via a user-friendly and responsive UI.

-Furthermore, while most of the previous projects have basic CRUD features, the requirements didn't make use of the data apart from displaying it as it is.
-In my Transaction Tracker, existing transactions affect the amount of the user's remaining budget and current account balance, which can influence their future spending habits.
+Furthermore, while most of the previous projects have basic CRUD features, they merely display the data as they are.
-The transactions' data is also used to plot pie charts and line graphs to provide better visual representation of the users' transaction habits.
+In my Transaction Tracker, transactions dynamically adjusts the amount of the user's remaining budget and current account balance, which provides real-time feedback and can influence their future spending habits.
+The transactions' data are also used to plot pie charts and line graphs to provide better visual representation of the users' transaction habits.

+For complexity, the Transaction Tracker takes into account most of the topics that I have learnt throughout the course, such as user authentication, models, rendering, animations, user-responsive pages etc. All of the previous projects also utilized Django to provide both the frontend templates and the backend API.
+For this project, I decided to learn ReactJS in order to separate the backend and frontend completely.
+I also decided to learn the Django REST framework to provide the API for React to consume.
+This exposed me to many different classes and libraries, such as viewsets, serializers, axios, chartJS etc. Learning how to integrate them together was the hardest and most complex part of the project for me since it was very different from the other projects.
+Instead of rendering it from templates in Django with a context dictionary, I had to fetch the data when the page loads, render them properly using JSX syntax and make them responsive as well.
+I also had to learn how to utilize Bootstrap effectively for most of the HTML to achieve mobile responsiveness.

 ## Source Files
 - `capstone` directory: Core Django Application